lite-xl/lite-xl.github.io/docs/setup/getting-started.md

 ## Portable application

 Lite XL stores user configuration in the OS-specific configuration directory.
-This directory is colloquially known as `USERDIR`.
+This directory is also known as `USERDIR`.

-The following sequence of paths are used as `USERDIR`.
+These paths are checked to determine `USERDIR`:

 1. `<directory_to_lite-xl_binary>/user`
 2. `$LITE_USERDIR`
 3. `$XDG_CONFIG_HOME/lite-xl`
 4. `$HOME/.config/lite-xl` or `$USERPROFILE/.config/lite-xl` on Windows

-As such, if the user wants to create a portable installation of Lite XL that does not depend on OS-specific configuration directories, they must create a `user` directory in the directory where `lite-xl` executable resides.
+In order to create a portable installation of Lite XL, you can create a `user` directory where the executable resides.
-This will cause Lite XL to write user configuration to the correct directory.
+Lite XL will then store configuration data in that directory.

-Alternatively, users can also set the `LITE_USERDIR` environment variable to achieve the same thing.

 ## Plugins

-Lite XL is made extensible via plugins.
+Lite XL can be extended via plugins written in Lua.
-In fact, most of Lite XL's features comes from plugins; the core is kept simple and feature are added via plugins if possible.
+In fact, most of Lite XL's features comes from plugins;
+the core is kept simple and features are added via plugins if possible.

 Lite XL comes with a set of plugins and users can install more on their own.
 Here are common plugins that most users install: